 About AIM's web-based application – UniCare's partnership with AIM lets our providers use AIM's web-based application for services reviewed by AIM.
 Providers can log into the AIM application and complete the intake process for certain procedures, as noted in our Provider Reference Sheet (see above).
 In many cases, the entire review and approval process can be done online.
 Providers who already use AIM's web application will not have to re-register for UniCare.

-Express Scripts, the new administrator for the prescription drug plan for UniCare's non-Medicare members starting July 1, 2018, covers and dispenses self- or office-administered specialty drugs (non-oncology).
+Express Scripts, the administrator for the prescription drug plan for UniCare's non-Medicare members, covers and dispenses self- or office-administered specialty drugs (non-oncology).
 In addition, some specialty drugs require review and dispensing by Express Scripts, for non-Medicare members only.
 The list of these specialty drugs is updated periodically and posted on this site.
-View the current list effective October 1, 2018.
+View the current list effective October 1, 2020.

 See the Provider Reference Sheet above for a link to the lists of specialty drugs that will require level of care review.